-'''

-autpassword -e -tEncryptionType [-oKeyFile] [-cFILE -sSECTION -pPARAMETER]
+autpassword -e -tEncryptionType [-oKeyFile] [-cFILE -sSECTION -pPARAMETER] PasswordString

-PasswordString

-'''
+Option Description

+-t The type of encryption to use:

+EncryptionType • AES - AES256

+• Basic

+DEPRECATED: The basic encryption type is deprecated in version 12.9.0 and later.
+Use the more secure AES encryption instead.

+Passwords that you have encrypted with older versions continue to work, but Salesforce Chatter Connector logs a warning.
+Support for this older encryption method will be removed in future.

-Option Description -t EncryptionType The type of encryption to use: Basic AES For example: -tAES -oKeyFile NOTE: AES is more secure than basic encryption.
-AES encryption requires a key file.
+For example: -tAES

+-oKeyFile AES encryption requires a key file.
 This option specifies the path and file name of a key file.
 The key file must contain 64 hexadecimal characters.

-For example: -oKeyFile=./key.ky -cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
-You must specify all three options. -c.
+Option Description For example: -oKeyFile=./key.ky NOTE: The full (absolute) path of the key file is included in the encrypted value, because Salesforce Chatter Connector requires the key to decrypt the password.
+If you move or rename the key file, this path becomes invalid and you must update the encrypted value. -cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
+You must specify all three options. • -c.
 The configuration file in which to write the encrypted password. -s.
 The name of the section in the configuration file in which to write the password. -p.
 The name of the parameter in which to write the encrypted password.
 For example: -c./Config.cfg -sMyTask -pPassword PasswordString The password to encrypt.

+'''

-For example: autpassword -e -tBASIC MyPassword autpassword -e -tAES -oKeyFile=./key.ky MyPassword autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword MyPassword
+autpassword -e -tBASIC MyPassword

+autpassword -e -tAES -oKeyFile=./key.ky MyPassword

+autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword

+MyPassword

+'''